SUTDSLab/MDAPW3/README.md

         - mdapw3pim_to_mdapw3psm.etl : impelemtaion of the MDAPW3 PIM model to MDAPW3 PSM transformation alogrithm using ETL
         - mdapw3psm_to_mdapw3code.egx : impelemtaion of the MDAPW3 PSM model to Web3.0 DApp Code-base transformation alogrithm using EGX. this transformation algorithm use code generation algorithms which are written in .egl
     - codegenerations: includes implementations of the model-to-text (code generations) algorithms
-        - mdapw3contract.egl : implementaion of smart contract code generation algorithm using Epsilon Generation Language (EGL). generated codes are in solidity language.
+        - mdapw3contract : implementaions of smart contracts code generation algorithms using Epsilon Generation Language (EGL). generated codes are in solidity language.
-        - mdapw3dappui.egl : implementaion of DApp UI code generation algorithm using EGL. the generated codes are in JavaScript language.
+        - mdapw3dappui : implementaions of DApp UI code generation algorithm using EGL. the generated codes are in JavaScript language.
-        - mdapw3webserver.egl : implementaion of web server adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
+        - mdapw3webserver : implementaions of web server adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
-        - mdapw3oracleserver.egl : implementaion of oracle server adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
+        - mdapw3oracleserver : implementaions of oracle server adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
-        - mdapw3dbms.egl : implementaion of DBMS adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
+        - mdapw3dbms : implementaions of DBMS adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
-        - mdapw3p2pdms.egl : implementaion of P2PDBMS like IPFS adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
+        - mdapw3p2pdms : implementaions of P2PDBMS like IPFS adapters code generation algorithm using EGL. the generated codes are in JavaScript language.
-        - mdapw3config.egl : implementaion of build and deployment code generation algorithm using EGL. the generated codes are in JSON and YMAL languages.
+        - mdapw3config : implementaions of build and deployment code generation algorithm using EGL. the generated codes are in JSON, YMAL and JS languages.
     - verfication_validation: includes implementations of model verfications and validations algorithms. these algorithms implemented using Epsilon Validation Language (EVL) and Epsilon Comparison Language (ECL).